Revolle/evote/README.md

 ### e-electoral-office use-case :

 Starting the *e-electoral-office* app, the user makes an authentication on the external *authentication-system* and the *vote-block-chain* he needs.
 If the users has the right  status  in the *vote-block-chain*, the *authentication-system* sends back a *user-unique-id* and his face-photo.
 This *user-unique-id* is unique for the couple (user, *vote-block-chain*) and not reversible to the user.
 This *user-unique-id* is delivered to the user.
 This *user-unique-id* can be used by the user to check his status in the block-chain.
 The app writes in the *vote-block-chain* the status *voting* for this *user-unique-id*.
+The *authentication-system* writes in the *vote-block-chain* the status *registered* for this *user-unique-id*

 If the users leaves the app before the end of protocol, the app writes in the *vote-block-chain* the status *not-yet-vote* for this *user-unique-id*.